Comprehensive Guide on Broken Authentication & Session Management

 Introduction to Authentication

 Authentication is the process of validating a user who is claiming to be a genuine one.
 Thus in a web-application, password plays a major role in the authentication phase.
-In order to get the desired access, the user have to enter his username and password, further, these credentials are sent to the server for the authentication process.
+In order to get the desired access, the user must enter his username and password.
+Furthermore, he sends these credentials to the server for the authentication process.

 However the server checks them into its database and if found valid, it generates a session and passes it to the browser in the form of Cookie Session ID.